interledgerjs/five-bells-condition/docs/spec.md

   Basic multi-sign is single-level and does not support more complex trust relationships such as "I trust Alice and Bob, but only when Candice also agrees".
 In single level 2-of-3 Alice and Bob could sign on their own, without Candice's approval.

-  Crypto-conditions add that flexibility elegantly, by making
+  Crypto-conditions add that flexibility elegantly, by applying thresholds not just to signatures, but to conditions which can be signatures or further conditions.
+That allows the creation of an arbitrary threshold boolean circuit of signatures.

 * **Multi-message**